Bill Buckner: Committed to Cover Crops and Advancing Their Use on Farms, Ranches Across the U.S.

 I first became acquainted with Bill Buckner in 2013 during the process of organizing the first National Conference on Cover Crops and Soil Health.
-Bill reached out to let me know about the Soil Renaissance, an effort led jointly by what was then called the Noble Foundation and the Farm Foundation.
+Bill reached out to let me know about the Soil Renaissance, an effort led jointly by what was then called the Noble Research Institute and the Farm Foundation.
 It quickly became clear that Bill was a strong advocate of not only the broad aspects of soil health but also cover crops as a key soil health practice that could impact millions of acres.
 Bill ended up being a luncheon speaker at the conference, and it was the first of many times in the last five years that I’ve heard Bill deliver an inspirational message about regenerating our soils through practices such as cover crops.

 Bill’s inspirational role has not been limited to public speaking.
 He’s been an extremely effective and passionate advocate for cover crops and other soil health approaches by getting people to come together in identifying barriers to overcome and goals for adoption.
 For example, he has catalyzed multiple strategy meetings of leading cover crop experts, collectively identifying a consensus target of 100 million acres of cover crops in the U.S. and planning for how to best reach that target.

 One of the key barriers to cover crop expansion that Bill has helped address is the need for new, locally-adapted cover crop varieties.
 By teaming up with the Foundation for Food and Agriculture Research, he was able to create a fund of $6.6 million to advance cover crop breeding and development across a five-year period.
 That work got underway in 2017 and holds much promise for future progress with cover crops.

 “Progress on cover crops has significantly increased because of bill’s outstanding leaderhip efforts....”